tomchuoi/Virtual_Mouse/README.md

 ## Features

-- Tracks the user's hand using the webcam feed.
+- Tracks the user's hand using the webcam.
 - Moves the mouse cursor based on the user's index finger position.
 - Performs left-click when the user's index and middle fingers are raised and close together.
 - Supports real-time display of the webcam feed with visual feedback.